On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

-Results for CIFAR-FS can be found in Fig.~\ref{fig:plots-batch}, where we report results for NCA and \pn with $a=8$, $16$ or $32$.
-Results for \textit{mini}ImageNet observe the same trend and are deferred to Appendix~\ref{sec:plots-batch-appendix}.
-Note that PNs' results for 1-shot with $a=16$ and $a=32$ are \emph{not reported}, as they fare significantly worse.
-Several things can be noticed.
-First, NCA performs better than \emph{all} \pn configurations, no matter the batch size.
-Second, {\pn} are very sensitive to different hyperparameter configurations.
-For instance, with batches of size 128, \pn trained with episodes of 5-shot and $a=32$ perform significantly worse than a \pn trained with episodes of 5-shot and $a=16$.
-Finally, we can also notice that, contrary to what has been previously reported~\citep{snell2017prototypical,cao2020theoretical}, the 5-shot model with the best configuration is always strictly better than any 1-shot configuration.
-We speculate that this is probably due to the fact that we compare configurations keeping the batch size constant.
+Several things can be observed from Fig.~\ref{fig:plots-batch}.
+First, NCA-trained embeddings perform better than \emph{all} configurations, no matter the batch size.
+Second, \pn and \mn are very sensitive to different hyperparameter configurations.
+For instance, with batches of size 128, \pn trained with episodes of 5-shot and $m{+}n{=}32$ perform worse than a \pn trained with 5-shot episodes and $m{+}n{=}16$.
+Note that, as we will show in Table~\ref{tab:SOTA-mini-cifarfs}, the best episodic configurations for \pn and \mn found with this hyperparameter search is superior to the setting used in the original papers.